hashicorp/consul/website/source/docs/agent/config-entries/service-router.html.md

   service.
 If empty then the default service name is used.

-- `ServiceSubset` `(string: "")` - A named subset of the given service to resolve instead of one defined as that service's `DefaultSubset`.
-If empty the default subset is used.
+- `ServiceSubset` `(string: "")` - A named subset of the given service to resolve instead of the one defined as that service's `DefaultSubset`.
+If empty, the default subset is used.

 - `Namespace` `(string: "")` - The namespace to resolve the service from instead of the current namespace.
 If empty the current namespace is assumed.

-- `PrefixRewrite` `(string: "")` - Defines how to rewrite the http request path before proxying it to its final destination.
+- `PrefixRewrite` `(string: "")` - Defines how to rewrite the HTTP request path before proxying it to its final destination.

       This requires that either `Match.HTTP.PathPrefix` or